DanMGocan/aoe2api-test/README.md

 * add a function that reads the parametres on the routes and if they return as TRUE, process all the data and return the object /?values=attack,defend&counter=true
+* create a tester script, which pings all routes and writes the result in a log

 Sources of information: